The John Richard Allison Library is one of the major theological libraries in western Canada.

 Learn more about the architecture of the library on our Art and Architecture page.

-At 28,500 square feet, the library houses the entire joint resources of Regent and Carey Theological Colleges.
+At 28,500 square feet, the library houses the collections of Regent College.
 Furthermore, the library catalogue, Theolog, provides access to the library holdings of two other theological colleges at the University of British Columbia: Vancouver School of Theology and St. Mark’s College.
 It is the mission of the Allison Library to collect, organize, and make available information in all formats supporting the study of Christian theology and related topics.

 The Library contains a growing collection of over 150,000 monographs, DVD, video and audiotapes, and over 450 periodical subscriptions.